voxpupuli/puppet-nginx/docs/hiera.md

 # Usage of Hiera

 This module takes advantage of the `puppet-module-data` pattern as introduced by R.I.
-Pinnear to allow for a significant amount of flexibility with base configuration of the module.
+Pienaar to allow for a significant amount of flexibility with base configuration of the module.
 This is to reduce the amount of clutter starting to gather in `params.pp`, and provide a foundation for future enhancements.